Former Judge of the Supreme Court of India

-In West UP Sugar Mills Association and Ors. v The State of Uttar Pradesh and Ors, the question was whether the State and central legislation relating to sugar cane pricing conflicted with each other.
-Against this context, the Court specifically examined whether the State of Uttar Pradesh had the power to fix a State Advised Price (“SAP”) over and above what is prescribed by the Union Government.
-The question was referred to a Constitution Bench consisting of Justices Shah, Arun Mishra, Indira Banerjee, Vineet Saran and Aniruddha Bose by a 3-judge bench.
-The smaller 3-judge Bench felt that two of its previous decisionsTika Ramji and Ors. v The State of Uttar Pradesh and U.P.
-Cooperative Cane Unions Federations v West U.P.
-Sugar Mills Association and Ors, were in conflict with each other on the above questions and it needed to be conclusively settled by a larger 7-judge Bench.
+In West U.P.
+Sugar Mills Association v State of Uttar Pradesh (2020) the Court specifically examined whether the State of Uttar Pradesh had the power to fix a State Advised Price over what is prescribed by the Union Government.
+The question was referred to a Constitution Bench comprising Justices M.R.
+Shah, Arun Mishra, Indira Banerjee, Vineet Saran and Aniruddha Bose.

 Writing the Judgment on behalf of the Constitution Bench, Justice Shah held that both Central and State legislation could operate hand in hand.
 While the Centre retained the power to fix the ‘minimum price’, States were empowered to fix an ‘advised price’, as long as such advised price was higher than the minimum price.
 He further held that if the State decided to prescribe a price lower than that mentioned in the Central legislation, then such State legislation shall be void.